 Category

-Introduction: Exploring Omani Cuisine
+Introduction: Omani Cuisine and its Regional Specialties

 Oman’s coastal location has played a significant role in shaping its cuisine.
 Seafood is a staple, with fish, shrimp, and lobster being popular ingredients.
 Coastal towns are also known for their unique spice blends, which add flavor and depth to dishes.
 Additionally, the influence of neighboring countries and trading partners has brought in new ingredients and cooking techniques, further diversifying Omani cuisine.